1 killed, 2 hurt when vehicle crashes into Iowa County highway maintenance truck

-AVOCA, Wis. – A Muscoda man was killed and two others were injured when a vehicle struck a highway maintenance truck Tuesday in Iowa County.
+AVOCA, Wis. — A Muscoda man was killed and two other people were injured when a vehicle struck a highway maintenance truck Tuesday in Iowa County.

-James V. Krueger, 71, was pronounced dead at the scene, according to a press release this morning from the Iowa County Sheriff’s Department.
+James V. Krueger, 71, was pronounced dead at the scene, according to a press release Wednesday morning from the Iowa County Sheriff’s Department.

 His passenger Laura L. Krueger, 65, of Muscoda, was taken by ambulance to Richland Hospital in Richland Center, and maintenance truck driver Leslie A. Evans, 63, of Dodgeville, was taken by ambulance to Upland Hills Health in Dodgeville.